TEEN-BOOM/dankmacro/README.md

                         Specify wether all coins should be deposited at random interval with probablity `1/n`, n can be be specified with `dankmacro -d 10`, defaults to 7.
++-c COUNTDOWN, --countdown COUNTDOWN
+                        specify the amount of time to wait before starting.
+                        Defaults to 3 seconds.
+Usage:`dankmacro -c 9`.